IlyasOsman/alx-low_level_programming/0x02-functions_nested_loops/README.md

-a program that prints _putchar, followed by a new line.
+Prints alphabet in lowercase followed by new line